 File a Complaint Against Someone We License or Report Unlicensed Activity

-File a complaint directly with one of our 46 Boards/Committees
+File a complaint directly with one of the Division's

-Please file a complaint directly with the Bureau of Securities
+Please file a complaint directly with the Division's

 Few things are more frustrating than paying hard-earned money for a product or service only to discover it doesn't measure up to promises or expectations, or that it is just a plain rip-off.
 When that happens, consumers rightfully expect to have the problem resolved or their money returned.